Christmas is now on the horizon, but it’s never too early to start planning the perfect Christmas bouquet.

 This is a great way to create a seamless design and one that is guaranteed to wow your guests.
 Whether you have a red and white table runner, green placements and gold accessories, or your theme this year is electric blue and silver, there is a Christmas bouquet to suit all styles.

-If you’re decorating a large area, create a mood board prior to creating floral displays, as this way you will be able to get an idea of the end result in advance.
-It will also help you to create a colour scheme that complements your existing decorations and which brings out the true character in your home.
+If you’re decorating a large area, create a mood board prior to creating floral displays, as this way you will be able to get an idea of the end results in advance.
+It will also help you to create a color scheme that complements your existing decorations and which brings out the true character in your home.